sarmadzaki/Splitwise-with-Angular/README.md

-# nodejs_typscript
-practicing nodejs with typescript.
+# Splitwise App with Angular